PlasmaFAIR/plasmafair.github.io/_posts/2023-12-19-fair-data-pipeline.md

-Following a talk at [RSECon 2022][rsecon], we became interested in the potential application of FDP to computational plasma physics pipelines, and offered to expand its capabilities to include support for Fortran -- a lanugage commonly used in plasma physics simulations and other high-performance computing applications.
+Following a talk at [RSECon 2022][rsecon], we became interested in the potential application of FDP to computational plasma physics pipelines, and offered to expand its capabilities to include support for Fortran -- a language commonly used in plasma physics simulations and other high-performance computing applications.
 Rather than reimplementing the whole API in our target language, as was the strategy employed for the existing supported languages, we instead